stef-timmermans/YeastLume/README.md

 ## 2. Data Preparation and Preprocessing
 BBDM expects data in a particular format for training, validating, and testing.
 To fulfill these requirements, allow the data preprocessing notebook to create individual, paired image files.

-1. Populate the [`data-loading/raw-data`](data-loading/raw-data) directory with your `.tif` files of `512x512` frames.
+1. Populate the [`data-loading/raw-data`](data-loading/raw-data) directory with your multi-channel `.tif` files of `512x512` films.
 These files should be in standard format with bright-field at channel zero and fluorescence at channel one.
 If data loading fails, please [see the related README](data-loading/README.md).
 2. Run the preprocessing script.
 ```shell
 ./scripts/preprocessing.sh